“I know your feed is filled with the terrible news coming out. I, however, have gathered you here to talk about my boobs.

 A few weeks ago, I shared with you that I’d ordered the sticky bras we’ve all seen online.
-I think most of us are skeptical about them for obvious reasons but I have some tattoo work coming up that will make it uncomfortable to wear a bra while it heals.
-I decided to offer myself as tribute and be the full-racked girl who found out for all of us ‘do these things actually work?’
-Well, they came in today, probably from China, rendering our confinement from the coronavirus ineffective, but I digress.
+I think most of us are skeptical about them for obvious reasons, but I have some tattoo work coming up that will make it uncomfortable to wear a bra while it heals.
+I decided to offer myself as tribute and be the full-racked girl who found out for all of us: ‘Do these things actually work?’
+Well, they came in today…

 The second thing I noticed was they did indeed look like the illegitimate love child a Peep Marshmallow Bunny made with a Command Hook after the lights went out at the local pharmacy.
 I mean honestly, who am I to judge their love?
 I trudged on.

 Y’all, I have kids.
 I had one of them without so much as a Tylenol.
 I am a black belt, a trail hiker, and a three-time boy mom.
-I’m no wus about pain but I felt myself do a big swallow, gulp, lip bite when I saw how difficult it was to unstick them from their plastic shield.
+I’m no wuss about pain, but I felt myself do a big swallow, gulp, lip bite when I saw how difficult it was to unstick them from their plastic shield.

 Do I listen to my internal mental screaming?

 No, of course not.
 I paid $14.99 for these suckers and I’m going all in.
 So, I did.

 Hindsight is 20/20.

 As I mentioned, I have kids.
 I have 76 months of combined nursing experience, meaning these are working girls.
 They are no stranger to blisters, blood, bites, teething, colic, cluster feeding, and other general hell we call infant nourishment.
 I am a survivor.
 I assumed if I could do that, I could handle a little floppy boob sticker, so I applied them as directed by the evil package.